vssousa/qrcode_scanner/README.md

 The folllowing URLs are available in this application:

-* To scan QR codes at real time
+* To scan QR codes in real time

 ```
 http://$HOSTNAME:$PORT/scanner